Brunozhon/SwiftReference/CONTRIBUTING.md

 - New topics, improvements of code examples, etc. are welcome.
 Remenber, it's a reference, not a cheatsheet.
 - Check your spelling.
 Test your code in Swift Playgrounds or a Swift Sandbox.
 Make sure to use Swift 5.3.

+## Issues

+Please make sure your issue follows these guidelines:

+- **Always try to use an issue template.** If you can't find one, you can create a blank issue.
+- If you're using an issue template, remenber to change the title.

-If you want to ask a question, use [Discussions](https://github.com/Brunozhon/SwiftReference/discussions/categories/q-a) too.
+If you want to ask a question, use [Discussions](https://github.com/Brunozhon/SwiftReference/discussions/categories/q-a).